 Chronic Plantar fasciitis commonly causes stabbing pain that usually occurs with your very first steps in the morning.
 Once your foot limbers up, the pain of plantar fasciitis normally decreases, but it may return after long periods of standing or after getting up from a seated position.

-The cause of pain is thought to be degeneration of the collagen fibres close to the attachment to the heel bone.
-Plantar fasciitis is common in sportsmen/ women which involve running, dancing or jumping, in addition to other risk factors that include;
+The cause of pain is thought to be the degeneration of the collagen fibres close to the attachment to the heel bone.
+Plantar fasciitis is common in sportspeople who run, dance or jump excessively.
+In addition to this, other risk factors for this condition include;

 - Certain types of exercise.
 Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballet dancing and dance aerobics — can contribute to an earlier onset of plantar fasciitis.

 - Tight Calf Muscles.
-Lead to a prolonged or high velocity pronation or rolling in of the foot.
+Lead to prolonged or high-velocity pronation or rolling in of the foot.
 This in turn produces repetitive over-stretching of the plantar fascia leading to possible inflammation and thickening of the tendon.
-As the fascia thickens it looses flexibility and strength.
+As the fascia thickens it loses flexibility and strength.

 - Footwear.
 Excessive walking in footwear which does not provide adequate arch support has been attributed.